lexman/tuttle/README.md

 # Install
-You can find [download tuttle](https://github.com/lexman/tuttle/releases) and install it on you system :
+You can find [download tuttle](https://github.com/lexman/tuttle/releases) and install it on your system :

 * on Windows, download the .msi installer
 * on debian and ubuntu a .deb is provided